tthn0/Update-LinkedIn-Project-URL/README.md

 />

 > [!WARNING]
-> This guide was last updated on **Oct 1, 2023** and may get patched in the future.
+> This guide was last updated on **Jan 28, 2025** and may get patched in the future.
 If it no longer works, please make an issue on this repository.
 After I review it, I'll archive this repository as needed.

 > [!NOTE]
 > This guide will use Firefox terminology, but feel free to adapt the following steps to your preferred browser.